semanticmachinelearning/nhscausalknolwedgegraph/README.md

 3. The generated CPKG triples are in zip file of cknns where contains 383 individul KG and also a integrated KG - nhskg

-4. The prediction test data and probability KG generation
+4. The PKG runtim generation and prediction algorithms are in PGKAndprediction.ipynb file

+5. The nhscausalknowledgegraph.owl is the CPKL-based NHS disease ontology

+6. There are two datasets for testing, one is without noisy inputs and the other one is with noisy.